CleverRaven/Cataclysm-DDA/doc/Lore/lore-factions.md

 New England Church Retreat camp located in a forest.

 #### Trade/Economics
 Miscellaneous, tools, supplies, and pelts.
+They use their own form of currency based on religious icons to manage internal trade, which are virtually worthless to outsiders.
+As the Cataclysm wears on, they may gain enough economic power to be worth something.

 #### Missions
 Helping with various tasks around the camp, and later personal matters of the members.